 Carolina troops that also defended. the Shenandoah Valley.
 Both monuments will be

 identical in appearance, and placed together will be a fitting tribute to the fact that we are Sister States.
-Fundraising for the South Carolina monument will be spearheaded by
+Fundraising for the South Carolina monument was spearheaded by

 Secession Camp 4.